Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries

 \subsection{Commuting patterns}

 A key challenge of untargeted confinement policies stems from the uneven ability to work from home across socioeconomic groups.
-While this issue has extensively been documented in high-income countries, it is exacerbated in developing countries where only a small fraction of rich individuals can work remotely due to the structure of labor markets, higher levels of informal employment, reduced internet access and a lack of compensatory income support~\cite{garrote2021earth}.
+While this issue has extensively been documented in high-income countries, it is exacerbated in developing countries where only a small fraction of rich individuals can work remotely due to the structure of labor markets, higher levels of informal employment, reduced internet access, and a lack of compensatory income support~\cite{garrote2021earth}.
 To shed light on these issues, we estimate users' propensity to commute relative to the pre-pandemic period (Fig. ~\ref{fig:work_mob}).
-Although we do not have fine-grained measures of changes in unemployment, we hypothesize that low-wealth users lack the ability to work from home, and therefore a change in commuting behavior is a good proxy for a change in employment status for this group.
-We find that the proportion of users who stopped commuting increased sharply in all countries in the early stage of the pandemic.
+Although we do not have fine-grained measures of changes in unemployment, under the assumption that users living in low-wealth neighborhoods lack the ability to systematically work from home~\cite{garrote2021earth}, a change in commuting behavior is a good proxy for a change in employment status for this group.
+Formally, we define a user to be ``commuting'' on a specific day if they are visiting their work location on that specific day.
+We find that the share of users who stopped commuting increased sharply in all countries in the early stage of the pandemic.
 It then reverted before stabilizing in the latter half of 2020.
-Consistent with our findings on self-isolating behavior, users in the high-wealth group were 52\% times more likely to stop commuting compared to users in the low-wealth group once the pandemic started.
+Consistent with our findings on self-isolating behavior, the share of users living in high-wealth neighborhoods who stopped commuting once the pandemic started was on average 30 percentage points higher compared to users living in low-wealth neighborhoods.